PoisotLab/ms_betacov_mapping/README.md

 ## Viral sharing between hosts

-For all bat hosts of betacoronaviruses, we extracted their predicted viral sharing network (Albery et al. 2020).
+For all bat hosts of betacoronaviruses, we extracted their predicted viral sharing network [@Albery2020PreGlo].
 This network stores pairwise values of viral community similarity.
 To project viral sharing values into a single value for every pixel, we averaged the pairwise scores.
 High values of the average sharing propensity means that this specific extant bat assemblage is likely to